emansih/FireflyMobile/README.md

 | :-: | :-: | :-: | :-: | :-: |
 | ![2](art/screenshot2.png) | ![6](art/screenshot6.png) | ![7](art/screenshot7.png) | ![8](art/screenshot8.png) | ![9](art/screenshot9.png)

 Thanks to [Screener - Better Screenshots](https://play.google.com/store/apps/details?id=de.toastcode.screener&hl=en) for the device frame!

+## Contributing

+### Reporting Bugs

+Found a bug?
+Before reporting it, check the [issue page](https://github.com/emansih/FireflyMobile/issues) to see if I am aware of it.
+If not, simply open up the [issue form](https://github.com/emansih/FireflyMobile/issues/new?template=ISSUE_TEMPLATE.md) and fill it up.

+### Contributing

+How do I join/contribute to Firefly Mobile?
+I am open to any kind of suggestions/feature request!
+Open an issue or drop me an email(Can be found on my Github profile).

+### Contributors
+This project exists thanks to all the people who [contributed](https://github.com/emansih/FireflyMobile/graphs/contributors).
 Icons in this app are taken from:
 1. [Flaticon](https://www.flaticon.com/free-icon/piggy-bank-with-dollar-coin_21239)
 2. [Material Design Icons](https://materialdesignicons.com)
 3. [Android Iconics](https://github.com/mikepenz/Android-Iconics)
 4. App icon taken from Firefly III server(favicon).
 [Original source](https://www.kissclipart.com/dinero-no-png-clipart-service-751-05-jh4t51/download-clipart.html)

-### Known Limitations / bugs
-Heh...
-I left this to the last.

-Please see [this](https://github.com/emansih/FireflyMobile/projects/1) for updates.

 ### License
 ```
-    Copyright (C) 2018 Daniel Quah(emansih)
+    Copyright (C) 2018 - 2019 Daniel Quah(emansih)

     This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by